“How long does it take to get organic traffic to my blog posts?”

-I did make sure that I manually submitted the post to GSC (Google Search Console) for indexing.
+I made sure that I manually submitted the post to GSC (Google Search Console) for indexing.

-This speeds up the process just a bit and it likely wouldn't be possible to rank in this timeframe without doing it.
+This speeds up the process slightly, and it likely wouldn't be possible to rank in this timeframe without doing it.

 Now, since I never expect traffic or impressions immediately, I typically wouldn't even check on the action happening inside of GSC right away.
-But since I wanted to closely monitor the results to justify the expense of yet another SEO tool (it's comical how many I own at this point), I checked on this one the day after publishing.
+But since I wanted to monitor the results so I could justify the expense of yet another SEO tool (it's comical how many I own at this point), I checked on this one the day after publishing.

 Not only did I find impressions, but it got clicks too!

-Without dusting off my thesaurus, "shocked" is the only word that comes to mind to explain my reaction.
+Without dusting off my thesaurus, “shocked” is the only word that comes to mind explaining my reaction.

 I had never seen a post get clicks on day one and had only ever noticed that a post MAYBE received impressions immediately one other time for an article that was a 0 keyword difficulty on AHREFs.

-Oh, and this was entirely without any sort of proactive SEO efforts beyond publishing the article and focusing on the on page optimization suggestions from the content editor.
+Oh, and this was entirely with no sort of proactive SEO efforts beyond publishing the article and focusing on the page optimization suggestions from the content editor.

-There was no intentional link building (I did receive the typical 2-3 spammy links from random RSS based sites that track my page update for some unknown reasons), paid traffic or trying to send social signals by promoting the article across my various social media accounts.
+There was no intentional link building, paid traffic, or trying to send social signals by promoting the article across my various social media accounts.

 Hell, I didn't even do any internal link building to it (and I still haven't).